 Finally, I had that eureka moment, a flashback to 8th-grade ceramics class, “glitter glaze!
 That’s the ticket!”
 I thought.
 Sadly, glitter glaze was $14 per 16 oz or $22 for 32 oz.
 I guess that makes sense being this glaze is actually intended for small craft projects.

 Defeated, I settled for the 16 oz.
 I figured I could add some glittery swirls like a little fairy had gone fluttering across our daughter’s walls.
 When I went to do that though, I found a little covered a lot and was way more sparkly than I really wanted.
 I didn’t want like a bling wall encrusted in glitter—that would be over the top and into tacky.

 I washed that small patch off, and then I watered the remaining glitter glaze down.
 I threw that entire 16 oz. bottle in a container I never wanted to use again (because not every girl wants sparkly poop) then added about a cup of water.
 Shockingly, that 16 oz + 8 oz water covered an 8 x 10 room!
 The effect was this awesome almost iridescent look.
 The glitter does not flake off when the wall is touched either.
 It didn’t even add a texture.
 I did have to do the whole room with a paintbrush, but with a 4 in. brush that still only took me about 45 minutes.

 -1 gallon paint: $18

 –16 oz. glitter glaze $14

-Alright, assuming you didn’t get bored with my narrative there and click back to Pinterest, I should probably throw some less chatty directions in here.
+Alright, assuming you didn’t get bored with my narrative there and click back to Pinterest, I should probably throw some less chatty directions for this glitter wall project in here.